notifi-network/notifi-sdk-ts/packages/notifi-node/README.md

 #### 2. WebSocket status events:

-The websocket connection is specifically for the GraphQL subscription.
-It will be automatically established when graphql subscription is started.
-The following events are to listen to the WebSocket status:
+Since websocket connection is automatically opened when the GraphQL subscription is started, we might listen to the WebSocket status events to understand the status of the WebSocket connection under some circumstances.

 - `wsConnected`: When the WebSocket connection is established.
 - `wsConnecting`: When the WebSocket connection is being established.
 - `wsClosed`: When the WebSocket connection is closed.
 - `wsError`: When there is an error in the WebSocket connection.

-When we want to stop listening to the WebSocket status events, we can simply call the `removeEventListener` method with the event name and the callback function.
+To stop listening to the WebSocket status events, simply call the `removeEventListener` method with the event name and the callback function.

 **Example:**